temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 ### Dynamic Workflow interface

-Use `DynamicWorkflow` to implement any number of Workflow types dynamically.
+Use `DynamicWorkflow` to implement any number of Workflow Types dynamically.
 When you register a Workflow implementation type that extends `DynamicWorkflow`, it can be used to implement any Workflow type that is not implicitly registered with the Worker.
 Only one Workflow type that implements `DynamicWorkflow` per Worker is allowed.

 The main use case for `DynamicWorkflow` is an implementation of custom Domain Specific Languages (DSLs).
 A single implementation can implement a Workflow Type which by definition is dynamically loaded from some external source.